Awesomekangaroo/gatsby-peachpools-site/src/pages/about/index.md

 ---
-templateKey: 'about-page'
+templateKey: about-page
-path: /about
-title: About PeachPools
+title: About PeachPools | About
 ---
 Swimming pools and spas provide an escape from the comfort of our homes.
 At PeachPools we take swimming pool service seriously and strive to solve your issues in pool care.